fragrussu/sardunet/tutorials/tutorial1.md

 * Navigate to the `sardutrain` directory, where scans `scan_1.nii`, `scan_2.nii`, ... are stored.

 * Extract voxels.
-If you do not have masks, type:
+Type:
 ```
 python $SARDULIB/extractvoxels_sardunet.py . datatrain.bin dataval.bin
 ```
-or use the `--usemask 1` flag if you have masks:
+if you do not have masks, or use the `--usemask 1` flag if you have masks:
 ```
 python $SARDULIB/extractvoxels_sardunet.py . datatrain.bin dataval.bin --usemask 1
 ```